| Operating low power from the field takes some preparation,

 balun mounted inside a one inch diameter short piece

+of pvc.
 Each antenna weighs only ounces, cost only a few dollars

 to build, and goes up in about ten minutes.
 Later reports